 • Newlyweds should always follow the golden rule in dealing with their in-laws because if everything goes “right” one day, newlyweds will also be parents-in-law.
 (Leah Shifrin Averick)

-• To limit confusion and minimize conflicts, it works best if each of you is the primary spokesperson to your own parents when it comes to working out differences.
-Also remember to keep you relationship with each set of parents separate and positive.
+• To limit confusion and minimize conflicts, it works best if each of you is the primary spokesperson to your own parents when working out differences.
+Also remember to keep you relationship with each set of parents separate.
+And keep it positive.
 Avoid making comparisons.
 One set of parents does not need to know everything the other is doing, such as how much time you spend with them or what they buy for you.
 (From the Marriage Partnership article, “In-Law Tug-of-War” by Ingrid Lawrenz)

-• “Within every new family, there are so many issues of ‘intentional togetherness,'” says Bryan Brook [Ph.D., an author and Denver-area couples counselor] None, perhaps, is as highly charged as holiday time, but you probably know that already.
+• “Within every new family, there are so many issues of ‘intentional togetherness,'” says Bryan Brook [Ph.D., an author and Denver-area couples counselor].
+None, perhaps, is as highly charged as holiday time.
+But you probably know that already.
 What you may not know is why that is so.
-It turns out that holiday pressures go way beyond shopping and who’s cooking what and what time to show up —they have to do with exaggerated feelings.
-“Because we’re supposed to feel more love” during certain times or days of the year, Brook explains, the tension that would already be apparent, say, on any given non-holiday Tuesday in July is heightened on holidays.
-And then, if the love doesn’t magically multiply —more and more on cue— a couple may wonder, “What’s wrong with this picture?” when there may not be anything wrong at all.
+It turns out that holiday pressures go way beyond shopping.
+It goes beyond who’s cooking what.
+An it goes beyond what time to show up.
+They have to do with exaggerated feelings.
+“Because we’re supposed to feel more love” during certain times or days of the year, Brook explains, the tension is heightened on holidays.
+And then, if the love doesn’t magically multiply —more and more on cue— a couple may wonder, “What’s wrong with this picture?”
+This happens even when there may not be anything wrong at all.
 (Curtis Pesmen, from the book: Your First Year of Marriage)

 • Tugs from the in-laws may not seem as intrusive when each knows that he’s “Number One” with the other spouse.
 The bond grows between husband and wife when each considers the other’s needs and wishes before those of anyone else.
 Indeed in Genesis the Bible directs, “Therefore shall a man leave the house of his mother and father and cleave unto his wife.”
 (Genesis 2:24) ” Establishing this “baseline” is perhaps the most important step in heading off in-law conflict.
 (Leah Shifrin Averick)